5 Best Labor Contraction Timer Apps for Expecting Moms - Baby Chick

 Timing Labor Contractions

 A labor contraction is when the uterus tightens, and it feels like a cramp or pressure in your uterus and sometimes in your back.
-When timing your contractions, you start when you feel several in succession.
+When timing your contractions, start when you feel several in a row.
 If the tightness lasts at least 30 seconds, they’re likely labor contractions.
 In which case, you count the minutes between each one.3 To time your contractions, you can do it the old-fashioned way with a clock or watch, or you can use one of the many apps available.
 We recommend this because it takes the work out of logging and figuring out the length of each.
-Here we review five popular choices.

 1. 9m Contraction Timer & Counter